aplneto/Text_Dungeon_RPG/README.md

 # Projetinho3DT
-Text RPG we developed to practice dictionaries in Python.
+Text RPG we developed to practice imperative programming.